ehmicky/guess-json-indent/README.md

 This library is very fast thanks to:

-- Looking only at the first indented line, which is sufficient in the vast majority of real-life cases.
+- Looking only at the first indented line, which is sufficient in the vast majority of real-life cases
-- Tailoring the logic for JSON.
+- Being specific to JSON

 # Related projects